 (a) a secular disciplinary journal (for example, American Historical Review, American Psychologist, Journal of Social Issues);

 (b) a Christian academic journal of faith and learning (e.g., Journal of Psychology and Theology, Christian Scholar’s Review, Perspectives on Science and Christian Faith);

 (c) secular or Christian popular magazine aimed at educated laypersons (e.g., Christianity Today, Books and Culture, First Things, The New Republic, The Atlantic);

 or (d) a secular or Christian publishing house.

 Applicants from the performing and creative arts are encouraged to submit projects proposing dissemination through a juried performance or exhibition.
 Scholarship related to aesthetics from a Christian perspective is also encouraged and should be submitted to a secular or Christian journal.

-Applicants must be prepared to devote six weeks to full-time research during the summer of 2012.
+Applicants must be prepared to devote six weeks to full-time research during the summer of 2014.
 (Applicants should, in other words, have no teaching or administrative responsibilities during the period of the research fellowship).
-These fellowships require submission of a manuscript to a journal or publisher, or submission of a performing or creative arts project for a juried performance or exhibition, during AY 2012-13,and prior to June 1, 2013.
-Applicants must also be prepared to present the results of their research in Faculty Scholarship Forum during AY 2012-13.
+These fellowships require submission of a manuscript to a journal or publisher, or submission of a performing or creative arts project for a juried performance or exhibition, during AY 2014-15, and prior to June 1, 2015.
+Applicants must also be prepared to present the results of their research in Faculty Scholarship Forum during AY 2014-15.

-Due Date: All application materials must be received by March 26, 2012, in the Weyerhaeuser Center.
+Due Date: All application materials must be received in the Whitworth Academic Affairs Office by March 24, 2014.